9LivesLabs/audit/README.md

   <img width="700" height="350" src="https://github.com/9LivesLabs/audit/assets/162015731/78e9b080-210b-47c0-aa77-2b097d768a3d">
 </p>

-### Millions in TVL saved for other, save your TVL too.
+### We've successfully saved millions for others, and we can do the same for you too.

 ## Table of Contents
 - [Meet the Team](#meet-the-team)